Chatterbox TTS Voice Channel

 print("Audio saved to output_api1.mp3")Interface 2: Voice Cloning Interface (/v2/audio/speech_with_prompt)

-Python Example (requests library):
+Python Example (using requests library):

 import requests